home-assistant-libs/pytradfri/README.md

 # Pytradfri #

 This is a Python class to communicate with the [IKEA Trådfri](http://www.ikea.com/us/en/catalog/products/00337813/) (Tradfri) ZigBee-based Gateway.
-The gateway can control IKEA lights and also Philips Hue bulbs.
+Using this library you can, by communicating with the gateway, control IKEA lights (including the RGB ones) and also Philips Hue bulbs.
 Some of the features include:

 - Get information on the gateway
+- Observe lights, groups and other resources and get notified when they change
 - List all devices connected to gateway
 - List all lights and get attributes of lights (name, state, color temp, dimmer level etc)
 - Change attribute values of lights (name, state, color temp, dimmer level etc)
+- Restart and reset gateway
 - List smart tasks (wake up, on/off and not home) and their attributes
-- Observe lights, groups and other resources and get notified when they change
 - Alter values in smart tasks (some of these features not available in app yet)

 Table of contents: